 With hoteliers and restaurateurs leading the way in converting tong lau into trendy eateries and lodgings, many landlords are inspired to transform their apartments within tenement houses to attract a more discerned clientele and increase rental return.
 Initially the renovation might be a challenge, both technically and financially, though the marriage of yesteryear’s architectural charm and today’s modern finesse, if achieved, can produce an extraordinary interior experience that will enamour the design-conscious.
 It is rare, if it occurs at all, for newer residential buildings to match the higher ceilings, better usability and greater sense of space in low-rise tong lau, which makes a home more humanistic and evokes more character.

 If all of this sounds daunting, consider entrusting the work to professionals.
-Expert real estate management agencies like Habitat Property Management Limitd are specialised in handling all the hassle – from acquisition, renovation to leasing the property – to ensure the minimum stress and maximum returns for you.
+Our expert and leading Real Estate Management division, Habitat Property Management Limited specialises in handling everything on your behalf and removing the hassle - from acquisition, and renovation to leasing the property – to ensure the minimum stress and maximum returns for you.
 Tung Fat Building in Kennedy Town, right above the beloved modern Mexican restaurant Chino on New Praya, is one of Habitat’s proudest tong lau revitalisation works of late.
 It is a testament to Habitat’s capability in manoeuvring transformational projects on this scale and at this level of complexity.
 Whether it is a walk-up flat you want to revamp into a cozy abode, or a block of tong lau for which you have more ambitious plans in mind, Habitat is your reliable partner to make your dreams come true.